kristopolous/ytmix/README.md

 I ran into an issue (2017-01-04) that required the `php7.0-mbstring` apt package to be installed so be on the lookout.

 ### News
 Recently (2016), I normalized the database to have a table of tracks.
-This table keeps track of whether a video can be played or not, how many times its been played and the total time listened throughout those plays.
+This table keeps track of whether a video can be played or not, how many times it's been played and the total time listened throughout those plays.
 It also keeps track of the uploader and channel.

 The eventual goal is to use this as data to discover more content.
 There's a number of floating dimensions in this analysis which can lead to bad inferences, but the general idea is that if content is frequented often, listened to almost completely, and by the same uploader, then more content from that uploader would probably be good.